Nora Ephron: Personal life

-Death
+Death and legacy

 In 2006, Ephron was diagnosed with myelodysplasia.
-She chose not to disclose her diagnosis to friends or colleagues, fearing that the knowledge that she was ill would have impeded her career, and would make it impossible to get projects financed or insured.
+She chose not to disclose her diagnosis to friends or colleagues, fearing that the knowledge that she was ill would have impeded her career.
 On June 26, 2012, Ephron died at Weill Cornell Medical Center in Manhattan from pneumonia, as a complication of leukemia, at the age of 71.

-Ephron's memorial service at Alice Tully Hall at Lincoln Center in New York City was attended by Meryl Streep, Tom Hanks, Billy Crystal, Meg Ryan, Rob Reiner, Barbara Walters, Diane Sawyer, Steven Spielberg, Martin Scorsese, Woody Allen, Alan Alda, Steve Martin, Martin Short, Lorne Michaels, Larry David, Joy Behar, Rosie O'Donnell, Annette Bening, Matthew Broderick, Nicole Kidman, Michael Bloomberg, Charlie Rose, Ron Howard, and Gayle King, among others.
+Ephron's memorial service, called A Gathering for Nora, was held at Alice Tully Hall at Lincoln Center in New York City.
+The invitation-only event was attended by actors Alan Alda, Lauren Bacall, Christine Baranski, Annette Bening, Candice Bergen, Matthew Broderick, Sally Field, Jon Hamm, Tom Hanks, Joel Grey, Nicole Kidman, Shirley MacLaine, Bette Midler, Meg Ryan, and Meryl Streep; comedians Joy Behar, Billy Crystal, Larry David, Steve Martin, Rosie O'Donnell, and Martin Short; directors Woody Allen, James L. Brooks, Stanley Donen, Ron Howard, Elaine May, Mike Nichols, Rob Reiner, Martin Scorsese, and Steven Spielberg; singer Paul Simon; Vanity Fair editor Graydon Carter; activist Larry Kramer; Saturday Night Live creator Lorne Michaels; columnist Frank Rich; fashion designer Diane von Furstenberg; talk show host Regis Philbin; playwright Tony Kushner; New York City Mayor Michael Bloomberg; Senator Al Franken; and journalists Carl Bernstein, Ben Bradlee, Tom Brokaw, Gayle King, Charlie Rose, Diane Sawyer, and Barbara Walters, among others.

-At that year's Karlovy Vary Film Festival, actresses Helen Mirren and Susan Sarandon, who were honored with lifetime achievement awards, paid tribute to Ephron during their acceptance speeches.
+At that year's Karlovy Vary Film Festival, the lifetime achievement award honorees Helen Mirren and Susan Sarandon paid tribute to Ephron during their acceptance speeches.

-Lena Dunham's 2014 memoir Not That Kind of Girl and Steven Spielberg's 2017 film The Post are both dedicated to Ephron.
+The 2014 memoir Not That Kind of Girl, written by Lena Dunham, and the 2017 film The Post, directed by Spielberg, are both dedicated to Ephron.

-Legacy

 The Nora Ephron Prize is a $25,000 award by the Tribeca Film Festival for a female writer or filmmaker "with a distinctive voice".
 The first Nora Ephron Prize was awarded in 2013 to Meera Menon for her film Farah Goes Bang.

-Filmography
+Works

 Feature films

-As an actress, Nora Ephron appeared in two films, both made by her friend Woody Allen.She is credited as being a wedding guest in Crimes and Misdemeanors (1989), as a Dinner Party Guest in Husbands and Wives (1992).
+As an actress, Ephron appeared in two films, both directed by her friend Woody Allen: she is credited as being a wedding guest in Crimes and Misdemeanors (1989), and as a Dinner Party Guest in Husbands and Wives (1992).